Jan729/github-cards/README.md

 Introductory React tutorial.
-Search for a github username, and theuser's name, company, and profile image will be displayed on the screen.
+Search for a github username, and the user's name, company, and profile image will be displayed on the screen.

-Suggestion for improvment: Add error handling
+Suggestion for improvment: Add error handling.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).